 How I got here

-Fast forward to today and I am a qualified primary and secondary school teacher with no interest in doing anything other than developing new and improved ways to teach the violin to as many people who will listen.
+Fast forward to today and I am a qualified primary and secondary school teacher with no interest in doing anything other than develop new and improved ways to teach the violin to as many people who will listen.

 I have established my own method for teaching, focusing on thorough technical development and the opportunity for performance and growth.
-By following this method, I have helped each of my students experience outstanding results, whether through AMEB exams, obtaining scholarships or excelling at competitions both state and nationwide.
+Through following this method, I have helped each of my students experience outstanding results, whether through AMEB exams, obtaining scholarships or excelling at competitions both state and nationwide.

 I often meet with students who are frustrated by their inability to move forward.
 Without a doubt, there are reasons as to why this is the case; usually rooted way back in the first few years of learning.
 Perhaps their bow hold is wrong or perhaps they haven’t learned to block their fingers correctly.